 The Competition Act provides that the Commission shall publish its conclusions on initiating investigative (Phase II) proceedings in the Official Gazette of RS and on the Commission's website.
-Although the matter is not regulated further by the Competition Act or bylaws, third parties can provide the Commission with information, data, and opinions relevant to the transaction under review.
+Although the Competition Act or the bylaws do not elaborate on the matter, third parties can provide the Commission with information, data, and opinions relevant for the review.
 Once it initiates investigative proceedings, the Commission can also request information, data and opinions from third parties (e.g. customers, suppliers and competitors).
 Furthermore, third parties that prove their legal interest may get involved in the regulatory scrutiny process and request access to certain (non-confidential) information that has been submitted to the Commission.

-4.5 What information gathering powers does the merger authority enjoy in relation to the scrutiny of a merger?
+4.5 What information gathering powers (and sanctions) does the merger authority enjoy in relation to the scrutiny of a merger?

-In the case of summary (Phase I) proceedings, the Commission can request documents and data which it finds necessary for the appraisal of the concentration.
+In the case of summary (Phase I) proceedings, the Commission can request documents and data which it finds necessary to review the concentration.
 Should it not be provided with such documents and information, the merger notification will be dismissed, and subsequently no decision will be rendered.
-In the case of an investigation (Phase II) procedure being initiated, the Commission has various additional investigative tools at its disposal.
-In addition to requesting documents and data from the parties, the Commission can also request documents, data, or statements from third parties (customers, suppliers and competitors).
+In the case of an investigation (Phase II) procedure, the Commission disposes with various additional investigative tools.
+In addition to requesting documents and data from the parties, the Commission can also request documents, data, or statements from third parties (e.g. customers, suppliers and competitors).

-Further, the Competition Act provides that parties that do not comply with a request to provide documentation and/or data, or provide false or incorrect data, face procedural penalties in the range of EUR 500-5,000 per day of delay, capped at 10% of the total annual turnover achieved by the violating undertaking(s).
-The Commission imposed such fines in the Dehaize/Delta Maxi case from 2011, where it imposed fines on three (non-merging) undertakings that failed to comply with the Commission's request to provide certain data for the purpose of the merger review, a decision upheld by the Administrative Court (Veropoulos, one of the three undertakings that failed to comply with the Commission's request (the other two being CDE S and KTC), was fined EUR 26,500 for 53 days of delay).
+The Competition Act provides that parties that do not comply with a request to provide documentation and/or data, or provide false or incorrect data, face procedural penalties in the range of EUR 500-5,000 per day of delay, capped at 10% of the total annual turnover achieved by the violating undertaking(s).
+The Commission imposed such fines in several cases.
+For example, in the East Media Group/Politika case from 2015, the Commission imposed a fine of EUR 145,500 on the acquirer for failure to respond to an RFI during an investigation (Phase II) procedure, and the Delhaize/Delta Maxi case from 2011, where it imposed fines on three (non-merging) undertakings for failure to respond to RFIs, a decision upheld by the Administrative Court (Veropoulos, one of the three undertakings that failed to comply with the Commission's request (the other two being CDE S and KTC), was fined EUR 26,500 for 53 days of delay).